In this 3-minute read:

-This means many small businesses, sole props, gig workers, contractors, drivers, etc. who were previously unable to qualify for PPP loans due to their net income being too low may now qualify, and should start their PPP applications immediately.
+This means many small businesses, sole props, gig workers, contractors, drivers, etc. who were previously unable to qualify for PPP loans due to their net income being too low may now qualify.

 - Read more about the $4800 minimum revenue requirement for PPP loans

 Applicants in the food services or accommodations industries have even more reason to apply (3.5X loan calculation for NAICS category 72 for second-draw PPP loans)